-Landowners do not need to wait until the Buy-Back Program begins implementation to learn about their fractional interests and the Program.
-Please review the Program's frequently asked questions and become familiar with the Offer Packet Documents, available here.
+Landowners should not wait until the Buy-Back Program begins implementation to learn about their fractional interests and the Program.
+Please review the Program's Frequently Asked Questions and become familiar with the offer packet documents.

-Landowners can contact the Trust Beneficiary Call Center (888-678-6836) to learn more about their land and their options – including how the Buy-Back Program works.
-The Call Center is responsible for responding to inquiries from trust beneficiaries.
-The Call Center has access to various trust systems.
+Landowners can contact the Trust Beneficiary Call Center (Call Center) at 1-888-678-6836 to learn more about their land and their options – including how the Buy-Back Program works.
+The Call Center is responsible for responding to inquiries from trust beneficiaries and has access to various trust systems.
 The Call Center can help landowners verify and update their contact information, register as a willing seller, provide comprehensive account information, and answer questions about the Program and about their land in general.

-Landowners can also contact their nearest Bureau of Indian Affairs (BIA) office, or their local-specific tribal staff for further information about how the Program is being implemented at your location.
+Landowners can also contact their local Bureau of Indian Affairs (BIA) office, or their local Tribal staff for information about how the Program is being implemented at their location.

-Tribes among the 105 scheduled locations will be contacted by a Buy-Back Program Senior Advisor - Tribal Relations (TRA) prior to the start of implementation activities.
-If you are a tribal leader whose community is among the 105 locations, but have not yet been contacted, please direct inquiries to:
+Tribes will be contacted by a Senior Advisor - Tribal Relations (TRA) prior to the start of implementation activities.
+This TRA will serve as the Tribe’s main point-of-contact during Program implementation.